christianebacani/Roadmap/README.md

 ### Intermediate SQL

-The Intermediate SQL section includes five mini-projects, each demonstrating the application of different SQL concepts and techniques learned in the DataCamp "Intermediate SQL" course.
+The Intermediate SQL section includes five mini-projects and one guided project, each demonstrating the application of different SQL concepts and techniques learned in the DataCamp "Intermediate SQL" course.

+1. **Analyzing Student's Mental Health.sql**
+   This guided project is my first guided project in DataCamp (excluding the Introduction to Notebook Projects).
+This guided project taught me how to use notebooks properly and implement practical SQL skills.
+It includes concepts like `GROUP BY`, `WHERE`, `AVG`, `ROUND`, `ORDER BY`, `COUNT`, and `LIMIT`.
+These skills are essential for complex queries of SQL tables that I can use in my future projects.
+I have also committed the necessary dataset `students.csv` used in this guided project to the repository.

-1. **Aggregation Functions, Order by, Group by, Round.sql**
+2. **Aggregation Functions, Order by, Group by, Round.sql**
    This project demonstrates the use of aggregation functions such as `SUM`, `AVG`, and `COUNT`, along with the `GROUP BY` clause to organize data into summary rows.
 It also demonstrates how to use `ORDER BY` to sort query results and the `ROUND` function to format numerical outputs.

-2. **Comparison Operators, Arithmetic Operations, Having.sql**
+3. **Comparison Operators, Arithmetic Operations, Having.sql**
    This project illustrates the application of comparison operators (e.g., `=`, `!=`, `>`, `<`), arithmetic operations (e.g., `+`, `-`, `*`, `/`), and the `HAVING` clause to filter grouped data based on aggregate conditions.

-3. **Count with Order By and Limit.sql**
+4. **Count with Order By and Limit.sql**
    This project shows how to use the `COUNT` function to count records and combine it with `ORDER BY` to sort the results, and `LIMIT` to restrict the number of rows returned.

-4. **Distinct, Like, Not like, Is not null.sql**
+5. **Distinct, Like, Not like, Is not null.sql**
    This project covers the use of `DISTINCT` to remove duplicate rows, pattern matching with `LIKE` and `NOT LIKE`, and checking for non-null values using `IS NOT NULL`.

-5. **Where Clause with Between, And, Or.sql**
+6. **Where Clause with Between, And, Or.sql**
    This project focuses on using the `WHERE` clause with the `BETWEEN`, `AND`, and `OR` operators to filter data based on complex conditions.
 It includes examples of querying data within a specific range and combining multiple conditions to refine results.

 ## Contact